SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

   3. No voice control for one or more Assistant(s)

      You can disable voice input for one or more Assistants.
 It can either be done for all Assistants by disabling voice input on the voice control page in "Simulator Setup".
 Disabling it for an individual Assistant is also possible, but requires low level configuration in "Simulator Controller".
 When voice input is disabled, I recommand using the corresponding actions on a Button Box or a Stream Deck to interact with the Assistant.
-And you may want to configure the confirmation behaviour as described below.
+And you may want to configure the confirmation behavior as described below.

-  4. Confirmation behaviour
+  4. Confirmation behavior

      This is more or less independent of the voice configuration.
 There are many cases, in which the Assistants ask you a question and wait then for your confirmation.
 In this case, you can either answer using a voice command or by pressing the "Accept" action button on your controller.
-But there are also a couple of [settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Settings) in the "Session Database", with which you can customize the behaviour in case of a question/confirmation for different situations.
+But there are also a couple of [settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Settings) in the "Session Database", with which you can customize the behavior in case of a question/confirmation for different situations.
 For example, using the "Engineer: Confirm Pitstop Preparation", you can specify, how the Engineer should behave, when he wants to prepare a pitstop.
 Three options are available:

 	 | Setting Value | Description |
 	 |---------------|-------------|